 Vitamin D Takes Center Stage

 Vitamin D has taken on a whole new role.
-It appears to be a factor in more and more of our health issues: depression, memory problems, heart disease, diabetes, stroke, joint and muscle function, osteoporosis, immune function and even weight loss!
+It appears to be a factor in more and more of our health issues.
+It is an anti-inflammatory steroid hormone, it is vital for immune system balance and health, it is vital for proper thyroid function, it helps prevent heart disease and diabetes, it is also important in helping prevent stroke, joint and muscle function, osteoporosis, depression, memory problems, even weight loss!

 Sources of Vitamin D